AUSTRALIAN UNION OF STUDENTS

 Despite every precaution you may take, in the final analysis your life and property are in the hands of Labor appointed judges.
 The Labor Party and the Catholics they represent are strongly opposed to the sanctity of private property.
 Hence owning property in Australia is a bit like owning property in Vietnam.
 At any time those in power might decide to confiscate your property through a rigged court case.
 It makes sense not to keep your money in Australia but in a country that supports the sanctity of private property.

-For this reason we advocate having a share portfolio rather than superannuation, and keeping your share portfolio in an "offshore trust".
+For this reason we advocate having a share portfolio in an “offshore trust”.
 This would be kept in a country where the population and the government and any possible future government strongly believe in the sanctity of private property.
 Such a country would have a negligible Catholic population, and not have treaties that give effect to judgments of corrupt Australian courts.